gilzamir18/AI4U/doc/ai4ugym.md

-# UnityRemote with Gym
+# AI4U with Gym

-We can use unity remote as a gym environment, but there is a complex flow in this case.
-First, you import UnityRemoteGym and gym modules
+We can use AI4U as a gym environment.
+First, you import AI4UGym and gym modules

-    import UnityRemoteGym, gym
+    import AI4U, gym

 After this, you can make a environment instance:

-    env = gym.make('UnityRemote-v0')
+    env = gym.make('AI4U-v0')

 Environment object `env`  performed communication with the server-side of your unity application.
 It's necessary to define the environment configuration using a dictionary.
 For example: